MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P10-Physics-Part-2/content.md

 scoop of the catapult arm.
 Therefore add these lines to *touchBegan* **inside the if-statement**:

-    // create a penguin from the ccb-file _currentPenguin = [CCBReader load:@"Penguin"];
+	// create a penguin from the ccb-file currentPenguin = CCBReader.load("Penguin") as Penguin?
+	if let currentPenguin = currentPenguin {
 	    // initially position it on the scoop.
-34,138 is the position in the node space of the _catapultArm CGPoint penguinPosition = [_catapultArm convertToWorldSpace:ccp(34, 138)];
+34,138 is the position in the node space of the _catapultArm let penguinPosition = catapultArm.convertToWorldSpace(CGPoint(x: 34, y: 138))
-    // transform the world position to the node space to which the penguin will be added (_physicsNode) _currentPenguin.position = [_physicsNode convertToNodeSpace:penguinPosition];
+		// transform the world position to the node space to which the penguin will be added (_physicsNode) currentPenguin.position = physicsNode.convertToNodeSpace(penguinPosition)
-    // add it to the physics world
+		// add it to the physics world physicsNode.addChild(currentPenguin)
-    [_physicsNode addChild:_currentPenguin];
-    // we don't want the penguin to rotate in the scoop _currentPenguin.physicsBody.allowsRotation = FALSE;
+		// we don't want the penguin to rotate in the scoop currentPenguin.physicsBody.allowsRotation = false

-    // create a joint to keep the penguin fixed to the scoop until the catapult is released _penguinCatapultJoint = [CCPhysicsJoint connectedPivotJointWithBodyA:_currentPenguin.physicsBody bodyB:_catapultArm.physicsBody anchorA:_currentPenguin.anchorPointInPoints];
+		// create a joint to keep the penguin fixed to the scoop until the catapult is released penguinCatapultJoint = CCPhysicsJoint.connectedPivotJointWithBodyA(currentPenguin.physicsBody, bodyB: catapultArm.physicsBody, anchorA: currentPenguin.anchorPointInPoints)
+	}

 Most of this should be quite easy to understand by now.
 Note, that we are first expressing the penguins position relative to the catapult arm.
-Then we are translating this position to world coordinates, and finally we convert it to the node space of our *\_physicsNode*, because that is where the penguin is located in.
+Then we are translating this position to world coordinates, and finally we convert it to the node space of our *physicsNode*, because that is where the penguin is located in.
 Also note that we turn of rotation for the penguin so it doesn't rotate in the scoop of the catapult.
 Let's move on to releasing the penguin!